alifsemi/alif_ml-embedded-evaluation-kit/docs/documentation.md

   - `Arm Corstone-300` based FVP for MPS3 is available from:
     <https://developer.arm.com/tools-and-software/open-source-software/arm-platforms-software/arm-ecosystem-fvps>.

-> **NOTE**: There are two Arm® Corstone™-300 implementations available for the MPS3 FPGA board - application
+> **Note:**: There are two Arm® Corstone™-300 implementations available for the MPS3 FPGA board - application
 > notes `AN547` and `AN552`.
 We are aligned with the latest application note `AN552`.
 However, the application built
 > for MPS3 target should work on both FPGA packages.